Islamic State shoots and beheads 30 Ethiopian Christians in Libya: video

 Egyptian security officials estimate that thousands of militants who share Islamic State’s ideology moved from the Sinai Peninsula to Libya after the army toppled President Mohamed Mursi of the Muslim Brotherhood in 2013.

-Additional reporting by Ahmed Tolba in Cairo and Aaron Maasho in Addis Ababa; Writing by Michael Georgy; Editing by Gareth Jones
+Additional reporting by Ahmed Tolba in Cairo, and Aaron Maasho in Addis Ababa; Writing by Michael Georgy; Editing by Gareth Jones and Peter Cooney